mfreema5/Thesis/Fall-2014/notes/Inclusion of practical impact in current metrics.md

 ###Altmetric LLP

-I still haven't dug in to what exactly [Altmetric LLP](http://www.altmetric.com/about.php) provides.
-Presumably there would be overlap.
-But it's a commericial, closed source metric, so I'm not sure, A – how much I can learn, and B – how much it would matter if it does overlap.
+I still don't really know exactly what metrics [Altmetric LLP](http://www.altmetric.com/about.php) provides.
+Presumably there would be overlap,  but their metrics are mostly commercial and closed source, so I'm not sure: A – how much I can learn, and B – how much it would matter if it does overlap.

 The other issue, of course, is for what purposes does Altmetric LLP intend their metrics?
-What they give as a reason for their product is: “Increasingly [researchers] need to show the impact of their papers, books and datasets are having beyond just citations.”
+What reason the give for their product is: “Increasingly [researchers] need to show the impact of their papers, books and datasets are having beyond just citations.”
 Show to whom?
 For what end?

 Similarly, CWTS-SURe states that (some of) their goals are: